 Forfeits are scored 3-0

 In the event a bracket has an uneven number of teams or teams are scheduled for a differing number of games, a weighted average score will be used.
 The formula is: wins plus ties multiplied by .333 (one third) divided by total games scheduled, which may include unplayed games.

 Goal differential penalty – loss of 1 point for goal differential greater than 6 except for U11 and older “A” brackets/flights; for standings, maximum goal differential is 6.
 Repetitious over-scoring or egregious high scores (more than 10 goals higher than the opponent) may result in loss of home field assignment.

 2. Standings and Playoffs

-Distribute the entire season’s schedule as early as practical but no later than the first week of play to allow the most flexibility in scheduling for managers.
+Commissioners will develop and publish a schedule for each bracket at least one week prior to beginning of play.
 Clubs/teams wishing to protest/dispute a league schedule may do so but must do so within one week of receiving the schedule.

-·If a game is played at the original “away” team’s field, it is expected that theoriginal “home” team will pay for the referees – check with the manager to findout that town’s rates as they differ
+If a game is played at the original “away” team’s field, it is expected that the original “home” team will pay for the referees at the prevailing rates for the “away” team’s club.

 3. Make up games

 For scheduling make up games please follow section D above.
 Flexibility is expected given the difficulty in scheduling.
 In the event the two teams can’t agree on a game time please follow section D.2 above.
 Teams must attempt to make up games by the last day of the season and league commissioners may assess penalties (forfeits and loss of points) for one or both teams for failing to comply.

 If an opponent travels to a home team’s location and the match is cancelled or terminated beyond the control of either team (e. g. weather), the opponent has the right to compel the home team to travel to the opponent’s location for a make-up game.
 The opponent becomes the host team and pays for referees.